opeleg24/TelAviv-Hotel-Testing-JavaScript/README.md

 • Builder Framework - The project was built with the Builder framework using page object model to test scripts execution.

-• mocha-steps library - The project used the mocha-steps library
+• mocha-steps library - The project used the mocha-steps library.

 • Chai library - The project the Chai library to assert test cases.